ome/omero-guide-scripts/docs/setup.rst

 Installing the scripts
 ----------------------
-The Key-value pairs scripts have been updated in 2023 to enable \
+The Key-Value pairs scripts have been updated in 2023 to enable \
 them to annotate all the common object types in OMERO:

 * Image